Livestock kills despite herd protection: How is this possible?

 - The truth about sheep mortality in Switzerland: causes and statistics

-- Wolf culls in Switzerland: Concern over party politician Albert Rösti
+- Wolf culls in Switzerland: concern over party politician Albert Rösti

 - The consequences of controversial wolf management in Switzerland